 Opera House Tour

-Vienna’s Opera house is located along the famous Ringstraβe Street.
-It is undoubtedly one of the most beautiful Opera houses in the world.
-My friend Elian and I booked a tour of the Opera house.
-Both of us are keen on the theater and have acted in plays.
-We knew we didn’t have time to see a performance so a opera tour was the next best option.
+Vienna’s Opera House is located along the famous Ringstraβe Street.
+It is undoubtedly one of the most beautiful opera houses in the world.
+My friend Elian and I booked a tour of the opera house.
+Both of us are keen on the theatre and have acted in plays.
+We knew we didn’t have time to see a performance, so an opera tour was the next best option.
 And it blew us away.
-Not only is the Viennese Opera exquisite , it is elegant with a charming atmosphere even during the day time.
+Not only is the Viennese Opera exquisite, it is elegant with a charming atmosphere even during the daytime.

-I find it admirable that the Vienna Opera house screens the Opera and Ballet performances on live screens where people can see a live streaming of the shows for free.
+I find it admirable that the Vienna Opera House screens the opera and ballet performances on live screens where people can see live streaming of the shows for free.
 And also that you purchase standing tickets for shows just before they play for relatively cheap prices.
-This makes attending the performances hosted by the Opera house accessible to much more people.
+This makes attending the performances hosted by the Opera House accessible to much more people.

 Address: Opernring 2, 1010 Wien, Austria